The Motorsports Group

-Key Motorsports (formerly The Motorsports Group and Circle Sport – The Motorsports Group) was an American professional stock car racing team that last competed in the Monster Energy NASCAR Cup Series.
+Key Motorsports (formerly The Motorsports Group and Circle Sport – The Motorsports Group) was an American professional stock car racing team that last competed in the NASCAR Cup Series.
 The team was founded by Virginia businessman Curtis Key.
-The team is operated out of Mooresville, North Carolina.
+The team was operated out of Mooresville, North Carolina.
 The team formerly competed in the NASCAR Xfinity Series and NASCAR Camping World Truck Series.
 In 2017, longtime team owner Joe Falk joined TMG, bringing his charter and No. 33 to the team, allowing the team to successfully make every race during the season.
 In December 2017, Circle Sport and TMG parted ways.

 On June 21, 2018, The Motorsports Group announced they had changed their team name back to Key Motorsports.
 Soon afterwards, the team closed up their shop at the beginning of 2019.

 Curtis Key

 Curtis Key is an American businessman and plumber from Chesapeake, Virginia.
 Key owns a plumbing business in Chesapeake, Curtis Key Plumbing.
 He founded Key Motorsports in 1993 when he purchased a team owned by Tommy Ellis.
 Key Motorsports started out racing in the NASCAR Busch Series between 1993 and 1998.
 Between that period, Key Motorsports' best finish was a fifth place at Hickory Speedway in Key's first start as team owner, with driver Tommy Ellis.
 After a few more top tens, in 1998, Key closed the team following a family tragedy.
 After a decade away from the sport, in 2008, Key rebuilt Key Motorsports, later renaming it to The Motorsports Group in 2012.
 Between 2008 and 2014, TMG operated as a start and park team.